antonmil/motchallenge-devkit/README.md

 Details
 =======

+    evaluateTracking(seqmap, resDir, gtDataDir, benchmark)

 The tracking evaluation script accepts 4 arguments:

-    evaluateTracking(seqmap, resDir, gtDataDir, benchmark)

 1) seqmap

 sequence map (e.g. `c2-train.txt` contains a list of all sequences to be evaluated in a single run.
 These files are inside the ./seqmaps folder.

 2) resDir

 The folder containing the tracking results.
 Each one should be saved in a separate .txt file with the name of the respective sequence (see ./res/data)

 3) gtDataDir

 The folder containing the ground truth files.

 4) benchmark

 The name of the benchmark, e.g. 'MOT15', 'MOT16', 'MOT17', 'DukeMTMCT'

 The results will be shown for each individual sequence as well as for the entire benchmark.
 Benchmark scores are aggregate scores for all sequences.

+&nbsp;
+&nbsp;

+    evaluateTracking(seqmap, resDir, gtDataDir)

 The detection evaluation script accepts 3 arguments:

-    evaluateTracking(seqmap, resDir, gtDataDir)

 1) seqmap

 sequence map (e.g. `c9-train.txt` contains a list of all sequences to be evaluated in a single run.
 These files are inside the ./seqmaps folder.

 2) resDir

 The folder containing the detection results.
 Each one should be saved in a separate .txt file with the name of the respective sequence (see ./res/data)

 3) gtDataDir

 The folder containing the ground truth files.